This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Provision of registered office address includes:

-• Statement of letter is available upon request
+• The statement of the letter is available upon request

 • Free Scanning letter services upon request